Keller Williams Logo

 Keller Williams LogoKeller Williams Logo PNG

-The logo letters lined up like high-rise buildings run by the company.
-The Keller Williams logo points to a company that knows how to showcase the benefits of housing.
-It serves residents through the improvement and development of urban infrastructure.
+The logo letters are arranged like the high-rise buildings the company runs.
+The Keller Williams logo signals a company that knows how to showcase the benefits of homeownership.
+It serves residents by improving and developing urban infrastructure.

 Keller Williams: Brand overview

-Keller Williams is an acronym for Keller Williams Realty, American technology and international real estate brokerage company.
-It is managed by the KWx holding company, formed in 2020, and has nearly 950 offices with a staff of 180,000 people.
+Keller Williams is an acronym for Keller Williams Realty, an American technology and international real estate brokerage company.
+It is managed by the KWx holding company, formed in 2020, and has nearly 950 offices and a staff of 180,000.
 It is headquartered in Austin, Texas.
 The organization was founded in 1983 by entrepreneurs Joe Williams and Gary Keller, who made it one of the largest real estate franchises.
 According to Career Bliss estimates, it is now the happiest place to work.
-And in 2019, Fast Company named it a super innovative company in the urban development category.
+And in 2019, Fast Company named it one of the most innovative companies in the urban development category.
 The firm was ranked equally highly by Forbes and Entrepreneur.

 Meaning and History